Welcome to Year 1!

 Year 1 will be working in a class bubble.
 They will have both playtime and lunchtime in this bubble and will only mix with some children in the Year Two bubble for specific phonic lessons.

 All children will participate in regular hand washing throughout the day and where possible will be encouraged to socially distance.

-We will continue to develop handwriting and correct letter formation daily.
-In year 1 we will concentrate on developing letteers of correct size and orientation in relation to one another.
+We shall focus on daily handwriting and correct letter formation to secure the skill of forming letters of the correct size and orientation in relation to one another.

-In maths this half term we will be focusing on the place value, working with one more and one less for numbers to 10/20 to develop fluency of number.
-We will also be beginning to count in 2's and try to solve some simple number problems involving one more/less.
+In maths this half term we will be focusing on time, including minutes and seconds, days of the week, months of the year.
+Our second focus will be addition and subtraction, working with one more and one less for numbers to 10/20 to develop fluency of number, but also adding ones to a teens number.
+We will also be beginning to count in 2's, 5's and 10's and try to solve some simple number problems involving one more/less.

 We will be doing regular active maths sessions inside and outside to consolidate fluency skills taught in the main lesson time.

-Our science topic this half term is the four seasons, where pupils will be taught to:
+Our science topic this half term is the materials, where pupils will be taught to:

 History/Geography - The Curriculum of Hope